mikavilpas/squanmate/readme.md

 # Development instructions
 As for dependencies, you need a clojure development environment.
-Check out figwheel, then how to load the tests into your interactive development environment, then start hacking something!
+Check out figwheel, then start hacking something!

 - To start figwheel in your REPL, evaluate this